BigSamu/Restaurant_Order_System/README.md

 ### Usage

-After succesfull installation, you will be able to check the WebApp in any browser by visiting the following URL address: [http://localhost:3000](http://localhost:3000)
+After successful installation, you will be able to check the WebApp in any browser by visiting the following URL address: [http://localhost:3000](http://localhost:3000)

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>